Creating an Apache Kafka® cluster

 -

-After this, all required resources will be created in the specified folder, and the FQDNs of the Managed Service for Apache Kafka® cluster hosts will be displayed in the terminal.
-You can check the new resources and their configuration in the management console
+This will create all the resources you need in the specified folder, and the terminal will display the FQDNs of the Managed Service for Apache Kafka® cluster hosts.
+You can check the new resources and their configuration using the management console

 . -